 The Australian Energy Market Operator, which operates the NEM, released an update to its Integrated System Plan (ISP) in 2020.
 The ISP was ﬁrst released in 2018 and formed part of the evidence base for

-this initiative.
-Short-term optimisation of the NEM is also identiﬁed as a Priority Initiative on the Infrastructure Priority List.
+this proposal.
+Short-term optimisation of the NEM is also identiﬁed as a Early-Stage Proposal on the Infrastructure Priority List.

 • new and increased transfer capacity between regions, such as between Queensland and New South Wales, New South Wales and South Australia, and Tasmania and Victoria